-This should prompt you a couple questions so you configure your installation correctly.
+This should prompt you with a couple of questions so that you configure your installation correctly.

-One thing we’ll have to do is explicitly enable the php5-mcrypt extension, we may do this by entering the following:
+One thing you will have to do is explicitly enable the ‘php5-mcrypt’ extension, we may do this by entering the following below.

 sudo php5enmod mcrypt

-Then, you’ll have to restart Apache for your changes to take effect:
+Then, you must restart Apache for your changes to take effect.

 sudo service apache2 restart

-After you have logged in, you are going to see the user interface, it should look like this:
+After you have logged in, you should see the user interface which should look like the below.

 Secure your phpMyAdmin Instance

-Since we’ve got our phpMyAdmin interface up and running, we are ready to proceed and secure it, which is an important part because it’s a popular target for attackers.
+Now you have got your phpMyAdmin interface up and running, we are ready to proceed and secure it, which is an important part because it is a popular target for attackers.

 The best way to do this is placing a gateway in front of the whole application.
-We could do this with Apache’s built-in .htaccess authentication and authorization functionalities.
+You can do this with Apache’s built-in ‘.htaccess’ authentication and authorization functionalities.

 Configure Apache to Allow .htaccess Overrides

-We’ll have to enable the use of .htaccess file overrides by modifying our Apache’s configuration file.
+You will have to enable the use of ‘.htaccess’ file overrides by modifying your Apache’s configuration file.

-We have to modify the linked file that was placed in our Apache configuration directory:
+You have to modify the linked file that was placed in your Apache configuration directory.

 sudo nano /etc/apache2/conf-available/phpmyadmin.conf